Professional Truck Driver Training

-The first 4 weeks of The MTI Way is designed to take you from never having seen the inside of a truck (although some of our students already have a Class 1, but not enough experience to gain employment) to the ICBC Road Test.
-Instruction throughout The MTI Way will take place both in the cab as well as hands-on labs and in the classroom.
+The first 8 weeks of The MTI Way Platinum is designed to take you from never having seen the inside of a truck (although some of our students already have a Class 1, but not enough experience to gain employment) to the ICBC Road Test.
+Instruction throughout The MTI Way Platinum will take place both in the cab as well as hands-on labs and in the classroom.

-Weeks 4-8 take a student from license holder to entry-level Professional Driver.
-The ICBC Road Test measures your basic skills at manoeuvring a tractor-trailer safely around a predetermined route (some schools simply teach the route to their students, which is illegal).
-The MTI Way will measure the skills an employer requires.
+The final 4 weeks takes a student from license holder to entry-level Professional Driver.
+The ICBC Road Test measures your basic skills at maneuvering a tractor-trailer safely around a predetermined route (some schools simply teach the route to their students, which is illegal).
+The MTI Way Platinum MELT will measure the skills an employer requires.
 Skills developed and evaluated include: